 Walker was as opposed to the Salmon River camp as he had been to the Green River camp.
 Two days after arriving on the Salmon River, Walker took twenty men to the Madison River, a tributary of the Missouri.
 In November, Walker and his men returned to the Salmon River camp with three packs of beaver.

 The Salmon River camp turned out to be a poor choice—there was little game in the area.
 After two days, Walker took forty men and wintered at the junction of the Blackfoot and Snake rivers.
-His spring hunt was along the Bear River, Bear Lake Valley, and Salt River in Star Valley, Wyoming...my grandfather homesteaded there in 1890.
+His spring hunt was along the Bear River, Bear Lake Valley, and Salt River in Star Valley, Wyoming…my grandfather homesteaded in Star Valley in 1890.

 In early June, Walker and six men accompanied by two hundred lodges of Shoshone Indians traveled through the upper end of Star Valley over the Wyoming Range to the caches on Green River.
 Walker opened the caches and started trading with the Shoshone.
 Bonneville didn’t arrive at the camp until mid-July.

 Based on information from William Sublette, Washington Irving claims Bonneville believed the sources of streams emptying into the Great Salt Lake were not accurately determined, especially an outlet.
-According to Irving, Bonneville instructed Walker:
+According to the historical fiction writer Wash Irving, Bonneville instructed Walker:

 During the rendezvous, Walker circulated among the various fur trading camps along Horse Creek seeking forty volunteers for a journey to California…not to explore Great Salt Lake.
 One of the first to sign up was Zenas Leonard.
 Hired as the clerk, Leonard kept an account of the journey.
 Other well known mountain men to sign on with Walker were Bill Williams, Levin Mitchell, Bill Craig, George Nidever, Powell (Pauline) Weaver, and Joe and Stephen Meek.